Leanka/multithreaded-timer/README.md

     Use Threads or Runnables.
     Use interrupt.
-    Commit your work into a Git repository and submit your repo's URL.
+    Commit your work into a Git repository

+## How to run
+Project can be opened in terminam using:

+- Maven: ` mvn clean compile exec:java ` from pom.xml directory
+- IntelliJ: Run Application class